tari-labs/tari-university/src/protocols/dht/MainReport.md

 ##### Routing Table

 Each node organizes contacts into a list called a routing table.
-A routing table is a binary tree where the leaves are 'buckets' that contain a maximum of $k$ nodes. $k$ is a network-wide parameter that should be large enough to ensure that lookups and data will be available with high probability.
+A routing table is a binary tree where the leaves are "buckets" that contain a maximum of $k$ nodes. $k$ is a network-wide parameter that should be large enough to ensure that lookups and data will be available with high probability.
 These buckets are aptly named $k$-buckets, and contain nodes with some common node ID prefix.